Littledogdudu/ConsoleLog/README.md

 ### Thanks List
 - Bug report on PSI JS type coercion issue by igor.pavlenko
 - New feature proposed by yan.wt: support for adding file names and line numbers in formatted strings
+- New feature proposed by JiGewusuoweiju: When the variable is undefined near the cursor, a statement that determines the direction of data flow is generated, and the act of deleting/commenting/uncommenting is generated

 > The idea from vscode plugin [turbo console log](https://github.com/Chakroun-Anas/turbo-console-log)